Skip to main content

 • Secure Your Webhook: Ensure your webhook URL is kept confidential to prevent unauthorized access.

-By following these steps, you can seamlessly integrate Make with your AI Assistant, automating your workflows and enhancing your productivity without needing to delve into technicalities.
+By following these steps, you can seamlessly integrate Make with your AI Agent, automating your workflows and enhancing your productivity without needing to delve into technicalities.
 This powerful integration opens up endless possibilities for automating tasks, allowing you to focus more on what truly matters for your business.